This recipe is sponsored by Udi’s Gluten Free, a year- long partner of Heartbeet Kitchen.

 Cut 4-5 bagels into one chunks and toss with 2 tablespoons olive oil.
 Put on a baking sheet.
 Add them to oven, and broil for 4-5 minutes to toast.
 Set aside.

 Bring white wine and lemon juice to a low simmer.
 Toss cheeses in a large bowl with cornstarch.
-Turn heat down a bit, and in 1/3 cup increments, add cheese stirring to slowly melt it.
+Turn heat down a bit, and in 1/3 cup increments add cheese, stirring in figure 8 motion -- super important! (or like you are making an s) to slowly melt it.
 Do not dump it all in at once or you will end up with a big glob of cheese.
 And make sure the cheese does boil.
 We are going for slow and steady melting.

 When cheese has melted and is thickened, add jalapenos, spices, and stir.
 Then add cilantro.
 Pour into a bowl, or better yet, a crockpot set on low, and serve with toasted bagel chunks.